orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 - _-survey_ is a string which denotes which survey _photometry.py_ will be using for calibration.
 Currently, there are 2 surveys supported: 2MASS and the VISTA Hemisphere Survey (VHS).
 VHS is a deeper survey and generally a better pick for photometry, but it is limited in area to targets in the southern hemisphere, so keep this in mind or you may get an error.
 2MASS is all-sky, so it should be fine anywhere.
 To utilize 2MASS, put '2MASS', to utilize VISTA, put 'VHS'.

 - _-crop_ in an integer which denotes how far in pixels from the edge of the stacked image the script should crop out sources.
-This is used to combat bad edge artifacts resulting in many false positive sources.
+This is used to combat the empty edges present in stacked images, along with bad edge artifacts which would result in many false positive sources.
 The default is 300 pixels.

 ### Optional Arguments